 Additional Cottage Food Regulations

 Gross sales of cottage foods are for all foods produced and sold, not just honey.
-For example, if you sell honey and jam under the cottage food law, the combined gross sales of these products cannot exceed $50,000 annually.
+For example, if you sell honey and jam under the cottage food exemption, the combined gross sales of these products cannot exceed $250,000 annually.

-A cottage food operation must comply with all applicable county and municipal laws and ordinances regulating the preparation, processing, storage, and sale of cottage food products by a cottage food operation or from a person's residence.
-Check with local authorities and farmers' markets before selling to the public.
+A local law, ordinance, or regulation may not prohibit a cottage food operation or regulate the preparation, processing, storage, and sale of cottage food products by a cottage food operation or from a person’s residence.
+A cottage food operation must comply with all applicable county and municipal laws and ordinances regulating traffic, parking, noise, signage, and hours of the home-based retail operation.
+Check with your county, local municipality, and farmers’ markets before selling to the public.

-The Florida Department of Agriculture and Consumer Services may investigate any complaint that alleges that a cottage food operation has violated an applicable provision of this chapter or rule adopted under this chapter (Section 500.80 Florida Statutes http://www.leg.state.fl.us/statutes/index.cfm?App_mode=Display_Statute&URL=0500-0599/0500/0500.html)
+The Florida Department of Agriculture and Consumer Services may investigate any complaint that alleges that a cottage food operation has violated an applicable provision of this chapter or rule adopted under this chapter (http://www.leg.state.fl.us/statutes/index.cfm?App_mode=Display_Statute&URL=0500-0599/0500/Sections/0500.80.html)

-Only upon receipt of a complaint may the Florida Department of Agriculture and Consumer Services' authorized officer or employee enter and inspect the premises of a cottage food operation to determine compliance with this chapter and FDACS rules as applicable.
-You may advertise and accept orders and payments online.
-However, you must deliver the cottage food product directly to the consumer.
-Thus, you may not sell online and then ship through the mail.
-However, you may sell honey online and then meet at a farmer's market for delivery.
+Only upon receipt of a complaint may an officer or employee of the Florida Department of Agriculture and Consumer Services inspect the premises of a cottage food operation to determine compliance with applicable state law and departmental rules.
+You may advertise and accept orders and payments online or by mail order.
+You may deliver the cottage food product directly to the consumer or to a specific event venue, or ship the product interstate by United States Postal Service or commercial mail delivery service.

 Honey Processing Outside of the Cottage Food Industry

-Honey processors whose gross sales exceed $50,000 annually and/or who sell their honey by internet, mail order, consignment or wholesale are not exempt under cottage food operations (Section 500.80 Florida Statutes).
+Honey processors whose gross sales exceed $250,000 annually and/or who sell their honey by consignment or wholesale are not exempt under cottage food operations (Section 500.80 Florida Statutes).

 Honey processors in this category are prohibited from displaying on their label, “Made in a cottage food operation that is not subject to Florida’s food safety regulations.”